Quasiparticle cooling algorithms for quantum many-body state preparation: Noise effects

 \section{Noise effects}

-Having established that the quasiparticle cooling algorithm can be used to efficiently prepare correlated ground states, we now turn to the effects of unwanted decoherence.
+The results of the previous sections demonstrate the efficiency of our cooling protocol for preparing correlated ground states, assuming the reset time $T$ can be made large, which is the case in the absence of noise.
+We now turn to the effects of unwanted decoherence.
 Each experimental platform comes with its own sources of noise, and our goal will be to understand the limitations it imposes on the cooling efficiency.
 We will focus on the single-qubit decay and dephasing processes, relevant in systems of superconducting qubits.
 The kinetic equation can be generalized to include transitions mediated by weak noise.
-Using this modified kinetic theory, we analyze the dependence of the steady state quasiparticle population on the noise strength.
+Using this modified kinetic theory, we study the 1d TFIM model and analyze the dependence of the steady state quasiparticle population on the noise strength.